swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-8-reproduce-the-ml-experiment-in-a-cicd-pipeline.md

             with:
               credentials_json: '${{ secrets.GCP_SERVICE_ACCOUNT_KEY }}'
           - name: Train model
-            run: dvc repro --pull --allow-missing
+            run: dvc repro --pull --allow-missing # (5)!
-          # After the experiment is done we update the dvc.lock and push the
-          # changes with dvc.
-This allows dvc to cache the experiment results
-          # and use them locally and remotely on pipelines without running the
-          # experiment again.
-          - name: Commit changes in dvc.lock
-            uses: stefanzweifel/git-auto-commit-action@v4
-            with:
-              commit_message: Commit changes in dvc.lock
-              file_pattern: dvc.lock
-          - name: Push experiment results to DVC remote storage
-            run: dvc push
     ```

     1. Runs on pushes.
     2. ... target the `main` branch.
-    3. ... restrict trigger to a modification of one of these files (as to avoid
-       unnecessary trigger)
-    4. Runs on pull requests.
+    3. Runs on pull requests.
-    5. ... restrict trigger to a modification of one of these files (as to avoid
-       unnecessary trigger).
-    6. Allows you to run this workflow manually from the Actions tab.
+    4. Allows you to run this workflow manually from the Actions tab.

-    !!! info

-        Note we push the `dvc.lock` file and the experiment results to the DVC remote
-        storage at the end of the pipeline.
-This is to allows DVC to cache the
-        experiment results for the next pipeline and to reproduce the experiment
-        locally.

-        This also means that you will need to run `git pull` locally to get the latest
-        `dvc.lock` file once the pipeline is done.
+    5. Instead of running `dvc pull` and `dvc repro` separately, we can run them
+       together with `dvc repro --pull`.
+The `--allow-missing` flag allows DVC to skip
+       downloading unnecessary files that are not used in the repro step.
+For example,
+       if the prepare step is already cached, DVC will skip downloading the data again
+       and will only download the cached prepare step.

 === ":simple-gitlab: GitLab"